 AT+CIOBAUD=57600

-A few hints in case something is wrong with your setup:
+A few hints in case something goes wrong:

 - When trying to issue commands, do you see the blue LED on the module blinking?
 If not, check the RX/TX connections.
-If the LED is constantly lit, then one of the connections is wrong - probably RX/TX or one of the other pins
+If the LED is constantly lit, then one of the connections is wrong (probably RX/TX).

 AT+CIOBAUD

-command first (you have to modify the script) - The script gets stuck on the
+command first (modify the script). - The script gets stuck on the

 AT+CWJAP